 How to Qualify for Energy Assistance

-Enrolling in LIHEAP will help in the long term, but if you’re in danger of having your lights cut off, you need help right away.
-Local churches and social service agencies can provide the short-term funds to keep your utilities running.
+LIHEAP can help in the long run, but if you’re in danger of having your lights cut off in the next 24-48 hours, you need immediate help.
+Call local churches and social service agencies and ask if they have emergency/crisis funds available to pay utilities.

-When you’re behind on your bills, the last thing you want to do is put them on a credit card.
-The small debt will get compounded and make the situation worse.
-If debt got you here in the first place, you should look into credit consolidation help from a nonprofit agency as a way out.
-In the meantime, take advantage of the aid that is out there.
+If credit card debt got you here in the first place, you should look into credit consolidation help from a nonprofit credit counseling agency as a way out.
+In the meantime, take advantage of the charitable aid that is out there.

-Dialing 2-1-1 is the financial equivalent of 9-1-1 for this type of emergency.
-A regional operator will direct you to local organizations that can help with a number of problems including utility assistance.
+Dialing 2-1-1 is the financial help equivalent of dialing 9-1-1 for this type of emergency.
+A regional operator will direct you to a local organization that can help you with a variety of problems, including utility assistance.